Smoked garlic sea salt ... hmm — just imagine its many uses for seasoning bland veggies - and meats!

 Thanks so much for sharing, Julie!

-If you came to this page before reading about how to dehydrate garlic, read all about that here.
+If you came to this page before reading about how to dehydrate garlic, read how to dehydrate garlic here.